 Throughout the last several years Fall River Youth Court has focused on creating positive relationships with surrounding agencies and programs such as the city of Fall over Fall River Police Department, Fall River Public Schools, Fall River Housing Authority, CD Recreation, local soup kitchens, Gifts to Give, and other agencies.

 We continue to expand our efforts provide meaningful training to local high school and college age students.
-Over 100 students have undergone several hours of training that allows them to be an attorney withinn our courtroom.
+Over 100 students have undergone several hours of training that allows them to be an attorney within our courtroom.
 Being a volunteer Attorney provides hands on experiences and public speaking abilities, while making a difference in a young persons life.